-Niki Lauda being the only driver to become a World Champion for both Ferrari and McLaren is a feat in itself and results like that will bring in the cash.
+Niki Lauda, having been the only driver to become a World Champion for both Ferrari and McLaren is a feat in itself and results like that will bring in the cash.
 When he returned to the grid in 1982 with McLaren, his salary, adjusting for inflation, was equivalent to roughly $12 million USD per year.
 His extensive driving career no doubt added to his net worth but founding and eventually selling two airlines certainly would have helped.

 Kimi Räikkönen was not only one of the highest paid Formula 1 drivers at his peak, he was one of the world’s highest paid athletes period.
 Across his career he earned, on average, abour $25 million USD per year.
 At his peak with Ferrari, he was earning around $50 million USD per year.
 While he would have certainly been comfortable with his race earnings alone, he also has investment properties in Thailand, Finland, and a $24 million USD home in Baar, Switzerland.

 Much like Räikkönen, Fernando Alonso has had a long and successful career in F1.
 In his final season with McLaren, his salary was estimated around $49 million.
-His current salary at Alpine is $20 million USD and while it’s unclear how much he’ll be paid at Aston Martin, you can be sure that it will be hefty.
 In addition, he has deals with brands like Citibank, Pirelli, and Adidas, as well as his own streetwear brand Kimoa that launched in 2017.

 Lewis Hamilton has brought home $74 million a year with Mercedes, and while that figure has dropped in 2022, it’s didn’t drop very much.
 He earns a staggering amount racing, but he also takes home about $12 million USD per year from endorsements with Puma, Tommy Hilfiger, Bose, Sony, Petronas, and many more.
 Not only that, but he has property investments valued at $130 million USD, a burger chain worth $70 million USD, and a stake in the grocery delivery service, Zapp.